aaravj4/BSE_Template_Portfolio/index.md

 ```
 # Second milestone code
 This code runs a simple image recognition on a live video using OpenCV and cvlib.
 First, it creates a video using the VideoCaputre function in OpenCV.
-Then, using a while loop, it reads through the video frame by frame, runs it against a function from cvlib, which detects common objects, and assigns it a label and box.
+Then, using a while loop, it reads through the video frame by frame and runs it against a function from cvlib, which detects common objects and assigns them a label and box.
 It then creates an output image that draws a box, labels around the detected object, and outputs the final image.
 ```c++
 import cv2
 import cvlib as cv